terryho618/ComSocSci22_Final/content/sentiment-network.md

 The border-color of the labels also shows the sentiment of the artist.

 You might need to right-click and open in new tab to see the image clearer.
 The format allows for infinite zoom due to vector graphics.
+If the image does not load, just wait a bit longer.
+The image should appear just below this text.

 ![](/plots/sentiment_network.svg)
 ![](/plots/colorbar.svg)